 In addition to the child protection file, the DSL will also consider if it would be appropriate to share any information with the DSL at the new school or college in advance of a child leaving, for example, information that would allow the new school or college to continue to provide support.

-Where the school receives child protection files from another setting, the DSL will ensure key staff such as the DDSL including the Inclusion Manager, will be made aware of relevant information as required.
+Where the school receives child protection files from another setting, the DSL will ensure key staff will be made aware of relevant information as required.

-Where a pupil joins the school and no child protection files are received, the DSL will proactively seek to confirm from the previous setting whether any child protections exist for the pupil/student, and if so, if the files have been sent.
+Where a pupil joins the school and no child protection files are received, the DSL will proactively seek to confirm from the previous setting whether any child protections exist for the pupil, and if so, if the files have been sent.

-The school/college ensures that safeguarding information, including Child Protection information, is stored, and handled in line with the principles of the Data Protection Act 2018 and General Data Protection Regulation (GDPR) ensuring that information is:
+The school ensures that safeguarding information, including Child Protection information, is stored, and handled in line with the principles of the Data Protection Act 2018 and General Data Protection Regulation (GDPR) ensuring that information is:

-- used fairly and lawfully
+- Used fairly and lawfully.

-- for limited, specifically stated purposes
+- Used for limited, specifically stated purposes.

-- used in a way that is adequate, relevant, and not excessive
+- Used in a way that is adequate, relevant, and not excessive.

-- accurate
+- Accurate.

-- kept for no longer than necessary
+- Kept for no longer than necessary.

-- handled according to people's data protection rights
+- Handled according to people's data protection rights.

-- kept safe and secure
+- Kept safe and secure.